 In response to several years of declining profitability and losses, in 2013, the County's Board of Supervisors retained Huron Consulting Group ("Huron") to provide consulting services designed to improve efficiencies and increase revenue at RUHS.
 The engagement is complete and suggested changes were implemented.
 Toward the end of the Huron engagement, the County completed restructuring efforts at RUHS through permanent hires for the positions of the Chief Executive Officer and Chief Operating Officer of RUHS.
 Additionally, RUHS contracted to hire a new Chief Financial Officer.
 The new leadership team developed and deployed a strategy to lock in recent fiscal improvement, improve operational efficiency and prepare for anticipated challenges.
-In each of the two years following the completion of Huron's engagement, RUHS experienced net surpluses (\$59.5 million and \$43.6 million in Fiscal Years 2014-15 and Fiscal Year 2015-16, respectively), including an improvement in excess of \$120 million in the first year compared to the prior year (RUHS experienced a loss of \$62.3 million in Fiscal Year 2013-14), and is projected to be near break-even (hit its budget target) in Fiscal Year 2017-18.
+In each of the two years following the completion of Huron's engagement, RUHS experienced net surpluses (\$59.5 million and \$43.6 million in Fiscal Years 2014-15 and Fiscal Year 2015-16, respectively), including an improvement in excess of \$120 million in the first year compared to the prior year (RUHS experienced a loss of \$62.3 million in Fiscal Year 2013-14).
+As of its First Quarter Budget Report for Fiscal Year 2017-18, RUHS projects a shortfall of \$15 million and attributed this to underfunding of detention and mental health services, decrease in Affordable Care Act reimbursement, increased cost of care and cost of living increases.
+The Executive Office and RUHS will closely monitor the situation and present additional details for the County Board of Supervisors' consideration.